What is immunotherapy?

 - low blood pressure

-Right now, immunotherapy is primarily being studied for advanced metastatic breast cancer, but it also looks promising for use in other stages of breast cancer.
+Right now, researchers are primarily studying immunotherapy for advanced metastatic breast cancer.
+However, it also looks promising for use in other stages of breast cancer.